OpsLevel/opslevel-go/README.md

 Package `opslevel` provides an OpsLevel API client implementation.

-*NOTE: this library is still a WIP and does not match the API 100% yet*
+*NOTE: this library is still a WIP and does completely match the API*

 # Installation